ryanlrappa/film-profit-prediction/README.md

 # **Predicting Film Profitability**

 This portfolio project is a work in progress.
-Using a variety of publicly available data about tens of thousands of feature films, the goal is to design a machine learning algorithm (model) that can predict, as accurately as possible:
+Using a variety of publicly available data about thousands of feature films, the goal is to design a machine learning algorithm (model) that can predict, as accurately as possible:

 **(1)** whether a film's global box office revenue exceeded (or will exceed) its budget, and